Todd & Duncan (Est. 1867) – The History

 - Eight times warmer than sheep’s wool, cashmere is an incredibly insulating fibre, keeping you cool and cosy

 Paul James Knitwear x Todd & Duncan (Est. 1867) – The Outcome

 You can expect our entire cashmere collection towards the latter half of this year, just in time for those cool autumn evenings catching up with old friends.
 Until then, see how we’d style our cashmere accessories below.

-Partner our 100% Ribbed Cashmere Hat and Scarf Set with your go-to winter suit, a slouch fit merino jumper (size up in our Hannah 100% Extra Fine Merino Crew Neck for that ‘borrowed from your boyfriend’ look) and statement earrings.
+Partner our 100% Ribbed Cashmere Hat and Scarf Set with your go-to winter suit, a cosy extra fine merino jumper (size up for that ‘borrowed from your boyfriend’ look) and statement earrings.
 Remembering to care for your feet during the colder months is crucial.
 Pairing our Alpaca Everyday Socks with your favourite seasonal trainers ties the look together and keeps you cosy in those colder months.

 As the sun starts to shine once more, our summer dresses are finally making a re-appearance.
-Layer a fitted, linen shirt dress with our 100% Cotton Striped Crew Neck in Sky Blue for the ideal Spring brunch look.
+Layer a fitted, linen shirt dress with a Breton striped top for the ideal Spring brunch look.
 Brown accessories tie to the look together and having our Woven Cashmere Scarf to hand will ensure that you’re not catching a chill.